 Discussion

-In this study, we applied a Bayesian hierarchical framework to the analysis of a database of mark-release- recapture experiments and another for mosquito dissection studies to estimate mosquito lifespan.
-By applying a single framework, this allows us to eﬀectively synthesise information from the disparate experiments which, individually, estimate lifespan with considerable uncertainty.
+In this study, we applied a Bayesian hierarchical framework to analyse two databases containing experiments used to determine mosquito lifespan: a published database of mark-release- recapture experiments and a compilation of mosquito dissection studies which we assembled via a literature search .
+By applying a single framework, we combined information across experiments which, individually, estimate lifespan with considerable uncertainty.
 Due to the assumptions required to analyse the field data, our estimates represent lower bounds on lifespan (LBL).
-Across both meta-analyses, the estimated LBLs were mostly less than 10 days, hinting that only a small proportion of mosquitoes may live long enough to transmit disease.
-We determined that LBL varies across species and genera, although most variance is explained by genus.
-The MRR analysis includes experiments conducted on each sex individually, and we estimate that, on average, males live shorter lives than females.
+Across both meta-analyses, the majority of estimated LBLs were less than 10 days, hinting that a minorityof mosquitoes live long enough to transmit disease.
+We determined that LBL varies across species and genera although most variance is explained by genus.
+The MRR analysis includes experiments conducted on each sex individually, and we estimate that, on average, females outlive males.
 Pre-release feeding with sugar also lengthens lifespan across all three genera, although this eﬀect is less marked than the sex diﬀerences.
-In contrast to a number of lab-based experiments (Yang et al., 2009; Brady et al., 2013), temperature was not determined to significantly impact lifespan.
-By fitting a range of survival models to the data in both meta-analyses, we could assess evidence for age-dependent mortality.
-Overall, we conclude that the evidence is mixed: in the MRR experiments, in 8 of 33 species we found evidence for mosquito senescence, whereas in only 2 of 25 species included in the dissection analysis were better fit by a model incorporating an increasing risk of mortality with age.
+In contrast to some lab-based experiments (Yang et al., 2009; Brady et al., 2013), temperature was not determined to significantly impact lifespan.
+By fitting a range of survival models to the data in both meta-analyses, we assessed evidence for age-dependent mortality.
+Overall, the evidence for senescence was mixed: in the MRR experiments, in 8 of 33 species the data was better fit by models including a mortality hazard increasing with age, whereas the corresponding number for the dissection analysis was 2 out of 25 species,

-MRR experiments are known to produce downwardly-biased estimates of lifespan.
-Lab experiments have demonstrated that marking can negatively impact survival
+MRR experiments are thought to under-estimate lifespan: lab experiments have shown that marking mosquitoes with dye can negatively impact survival (Verhulst, Loonen, and Takken, 2013; Dickens and Brant, 2014);

-(Verhulst, Loonen, and Takken, 2013; Dickens and Brant, 2014) resulting in artificially depressed survival.
-MRR studies typically cannot diﬀerentiate between a mosquito dying and dispersal from the study area meaning that lifespan will be underestimated.
-In this study, we found a positive correlation between lifespan estimates and the density of traps, indicating that better trapping coverage likely raises estimates towards their real value.
-We conducted an in silico Monte Carlo study to determine how accurately we could estimate mosquito lifespan given study parameters in an ideal MRR experiment, where the assumptions of no emigration and harmless marking are fully satisfied (see SOM for full details).
-This work indicated that for many of the experiments, the short study lengths or typical numbers of mosquitoes released, results in considerable uncertainty in lifespan estimates (Fig. S12).
-This indicates that statistical power can be substantially increased by pooling data across experiments as we did using a Bayesian hierarchical model.
+and MRR studies typically cannot diﬀerentiate between a mosquito dying and its dispersal from the study area meaning mortality is inflated.
+In this study, there was a positive correlation between lifespan estimates and trapping density, indicating better trapping coverage likely raises estimates towards their true value.
+We conducted an in silico Monte Carlo study to determine how accurately mosquito lifespan can be estimated in an ideal MRR experiment, where mosquitoes are not harmed by marking nor emigrate from the study area(see SOM). =This indicated that the the short study durations or small release sizes typical of the modal experiment results in high uncertainty in lifespan estimates (Fig. S12).
+This indicates pooling of data across experiments using a hierarchical model should lead to valuable increases in power. l.